giellalt/lang-sju-x-sydlapsk/docs/sju-x-sydlapsk.md

 * * *

+<small>This (part of) documentation was generated from [src/fst/morphology/affixes/nouns.lexc](https://github.com/giellalt//blob/main/src/fst/morphology/affixes/nouns.lexc)</small>

+---

+# src-fst-morphology-affixes-prefixes.lexc.md

+Prefixes
+Prefixes in the 18th century Southern Saami language are attatched to the left of other words.

+* * *

-<small>This (part of) documentation was generated from [src/fst/morphology/affixes/nouns.lexc](https://github.com/giellalt/lang-sju-x-sydlapsk/blob/main/src/fst/morphology/affixes/nouns.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/morphology/affixes/prefixes.lexc](https://github.com/giellalt//blob/main/src/fst/morphology/affixes/prefixes.lexc)</small>

 ---